johnstarmer/git-demo/demofile.md

-this is a demo file
+This is a demo file.